 The National Institute of Organisation Dynamics (NIODA) is a small, not-for-profit educational institute created in 2010 to be a centre of excellence in the field of systems psychodynamics.

-With the recent registration of the Institute as a Higher Education Provider and accreditation of a Master of Management (Organisation Dynamics) course, NIODA is entering an exciting new phase of development and growth.
+With the recent registration of the Institute as a Higher Education Provider and accreditation of a Master of Leadership and Management (Organisation Dynamics) course, NIODA is entering an exciting new phase of development and growth.

 The Strategic Planning process is integral to achieving the Institute’s purpose and vision and ensuring the embedding of NIODA within the Australian higher education sector.
 NIODA has adopted a five-year strategic planning cycle.
 Development of the 2016 – 2020 Strategic Plan and this 2016 revision, were undertaken in consultation with the all members of the Board of Governance.